A List of Medieval Garments and Clothes from the Middle Ages in No Particular Order (useful for writers!)

 A cloak with a hood (like Little Red Riding Hood‘s); an ecclesiastical cope.

 Commonly referring to a woman’s hood, but originally was a monk’s hooded and sleeveless garment.
 From Latin cucullus which means the hood of a cloak.
+Click here to check it out on Amazon.

 A distinguishable white cap worn by lawyers; a nightcap; a skullcap; an ecclesiastical head-dress worn by Jewish priests; a padded textile, leather or chainmail cap typically worn under a helmet and tailored to fit tightly around the chin.
 Today, the term also refers to a balaclava.